reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 There are many other kinds of Redux middleware that add async capabilities.
 The most popular are [`redux-saga`](https://redux-saga.js.org/), which uses generator functions, and [`redux-observable`](https://redux-observable.js.org/), which uses RxJS observables.
 For some comparisons, see the [Redux FAQ entry on "how do I choose an async middleware?"](https://redux.js.org/faq/actions#what-async-middleware-should-i-use-how-do-you-decide-between-thunks-sagas-observables-or-something-else).

+However, while sagas and observables are useful, most apps do not need the power and capabilities they provide.
+So, **thunks are the default recommended approach for writing async logic with Redux**.

 #### Writing Thunks in Redux Starter Kit

 Writing thunk functions requires that the `redux-thunk` middleware be added to the store as part of the setup process.
 Redux Starter Kit's `configureStore` function does automatically - [`thunk` is one of the default middleware](../api/getDefaultMiddleware.md).